-ReadySHARE Printer is compatible with Macs and Windows PCs.
-It lets you connect a USB printer to the router USB port, and access it wirelessly.
+ReadySHARE Printer is compatible with Macs and Windows computers.
+It lets you connect a USB printer to the router's USB port, and access it wirelessly.

-- ReadySHARE Printer - USB Control Center Utility This activates the scanner window to perform scans.
+- ReadySHARE Printer - USB Control Center Utility

-For additional about ReadySHARE features, see www.netgear.com/readyshare.
+For more about ReadySHARE features, visit www.netgear.com/readyshare.